circlefin/malachite/specs/consensus/README.md

 We use model-based testing to make sure that the implementation corresponds to the specification.

-The specification of the consensus algorithm covers several concerns, and is organized as follows:
+The specification of the consensus algorithm covers several concerns and is organized as follows:

 - [**overview.md**](./overview.md): a summary of the operation and components of the Tendermint consensus algorithm at the protocol level;